kamilburda/batcher/docs/sections/Customization.md

 Also note that if you export top-level layer groups and the first layer group contains only a single layer, the `Layers as pages` option in the PDF dialog cannot be checked, even if subsequent layer groups contain multiple layers.
 This is the current behavior of the PDF export in GIMP.

-## Adjusting Filenames
+## Adjusting Layer Names (Filenames)

-There are several built-in *fields* that you can combine to form a filename pattern.
+There are several built-in *fields* that you can combine to form a name pattern.
 For example, `image[001]` renames the layers to `image001`, `image002` and so on.
 The text entry can show you examples of how each field is used if you place the text cursor inside a field.
 The fields are described below in detail.

-The preview automatically updates as you change the filename pattern and so can greatly help you figure out how your specified pattern affects the layer names.
+The preview automatically updates as you change the name pattern and so can greatly help you figure out how your specified pattern affects the layer names.

 Fields must be enclosed in square brackets and must have a correct number of options.
 Options must be separated by commas.